 Key Takeaways

-- In 2026, authority isn't just about Google rankings.
+- In 2026, authority isn't just about Google search rankings.
 Brand mentions now correlate 3x more strongly with AI visibility than backlinks alone (Ahrefs) — meaning authority building through digital PR drives both traditional and AI search visibility.

 What Is Organic SEO?